Frequently Asked Questions

 Yes!
 Everyone who pays for admission gets a free Dr Pepper.
 You can request your free Dr Pepper at the Soda Fountain, or use it as $1 credit towards an upgrade to something else on the menu.
-Free admission vouchers, free admission events, free child admission (4 years old and younger), library passes, and Pogo Passes do not include a free drink.
-You can purchase additional drink vouchers for $1 at Admissions.
+Free admission vouchers, free admission events, free child admission (4 years old and younger), and library passes do not include a free drink.
+You can purchase drink vouchers for $1 at Admissions.
 You can find more information here.

 How long does it take to visit the Museum?

 We recommend setting aside 1-2 hours to experience everything the Museum has to offer, including going through the Museum exhibits, visiting the Gift Shop and Soda Fountain, and doing the Make-A-Soda and Taste-A-Soda experiences.